Nashville, Tennessee: Professional

-Nashville is home to four professional sports franchises.
-Three play at the highest professional level of their respective sports: the Tennessee Titans of the National Football League (NFL), the Nashville Predators of the National Hockey League (NHL), and Nashville SC of Major League Soccer (MLS).
+Nashville is home to five professional sports franchises.
+Four play at the highest professional level of their respective sports: the Tennessee Titans of the National Football League (NFL), the Nashville Predators of the National Hockey League (NHL), Nashville SC of Major League Soccer (MLS), and the Nashville Stampede of Professional Bull Riders (PBR).
 The city is also home to one minor league team: the Nashville Sounds of Minor League Baseball's International League.
 An investment group, Music City Baseball, seeks to secure a Major League Baseball expansion franchise or lure an existing team to the city.
 The Women's National Basketball Association rejected a bid for a franchise expansion to Nashville.